 As yields increase with each increment of higher seeding rate, a point is reached where the yield benefit from the next addition of seed no longer exceeds the cost of the seed.
 That point is the optimum economic seeding rate.
 By definition, it is the seeding rate that generates the most income when seed cost and grain price are factored in.
-The arrows on the graph indicate the optimum economic seeding rate using a corn grain price of $4.40/bu and a seed cost of $3.25/1,000 seeds (Figure 4).
-The calculation assumes that a 5% overplant is needed to achieve the target plant population.

 Results by Hybrid Maturity

-|Figure 5.
-Yield response to plant population for corn hybrids from 5 maturity (CRM) ranges, 2006 to 2012.|
+Figure 6.
+Yield response to plant population for corn hybrids from 5 maturity (CRM) ranges, 2009 to 2014.

-Seeding Rate Recommendations
+Seeding Rate Tips

 Challenging growing environments may reduce corn plant populations below optimum levels.
 These conditions can occur when planting into no-till or high-residue seedbeds, or cloddy or compacted soils.
-Soilborne diseases and soil insects can also diminish stands.
+Soil-borne diseases and soil insects can also diminish stands.
 All of these factors can interact to challenge stand establishment, and effects are magnified when planting early into cold, wet soils.
 Therefore, consider the following points when choosing your seeding rate: